lennartkramer1988/kata-python/README.md

 * You need to keep track of the player's total money.
 * You need to alert the player of wins, losses, or busts, etc...

-And most importantly:
+Additionally:

-* **You must use OOP and classes in some portion of your game.
-You can not just use functions in your game.
+* **You can use OOP and classes in some portion of your game.
 Use classes to help you define the Deck and the Player's hand.
 There are many right ways to do this, so explore it well!**

 Feel free to expand this game.
 Try including multiple players.
 Try adding in Double-Down and card splits!
 Remember to you are free to use any resources you want.